How to Make a Resume: 2024 Resume Writing Guide

 Placeholder

-How to write a resume
+How to make a resume

-When you’re applying for jobs online, often your first audience member will be an applicant tracking system (ATS), which is a screening program that uses an algorithm to “read” incoming resumes and sort qualified candidates.
+When you’re applying for jobs online, your first audience member will often be an applicant tracking system (ATS), which is a screening program that uses an algorithm to “read” incoming resumes and sort qualified candidates.
 After the ATS deems you qualified for a role, a human recruiter—your second audience member—will review your application materials and decide whether to invite you to interview.

 Now that we’ve established your likely audience, let’s take a closer look at how to determine the information the ATS and human recruiters may be looking for and how they will best receive that information.